Lepkazielona/Spotify-Current-Song-To-TXT/README.md

 ## How to use?
 Go [here](https://developer.spotify.com/console/get-users-currently-playing-track/) and generate OAuth token and enter it in config.json, Play some music and run a code, Enjoy!

+## About
+this code is unoptimalized and very trashy, maybe i fix it later Special thanks to @imdadahad